jess-sys/22Docs/docs/csfml.rst

 This function will check the event queue and pop one.
 As such, if you want your program to take all inputs into account, it is highly advised to empty the event queue at the start of your game loop.

+	**Parameters**

-:param window: :c:type:`sfRenderWindow *` : The target window.
+		:window: :c:type:`sfRenderWindow *` : The target window.

-:param event: :c:type:`sfEvent *` : This must take a pointer to the sfEvent object which will be filled.
+		:event: :c:type:`sfEvent *` : This must take a pointer to the sfEvent object which will be filled.

+	**Return**

-:return: A :c:type:`sfBool` will be returned, indicating whether or not an event was returned.
+		A :c:type:`sfBool` will be returned, indicating whether or not an event was returned.

 .. c:function:: void sfRenderWindow_setFramerateLimit(sfRenderWindow *window, unsigned int limit)

 This function allows you to set your program's framerate.

+	**Parameters**

-:param window: :c:type:`sfRenderWindow` : Target render window.
+		:window: :c:type:`sfRenderWindow` : Target render window.

-:param limit: ``unsigned int`` : Defines the maximum number of frames your program should display each second.
+		:limit: ``unsigned int`` : Defines the maximum number of frames your program should display each second.

 Drawing
 ~~~~~~~